 Interest-bearing loans and borrowings are borrowings of Council.
 The Council is budgeting to repay loan principal of \$1.07 million over the year.
-Council is also budgeting to borrow \$5.06 million for the Greater Shepparton Regional Sports Precinct and Shepparton Art Museum.
+Council is also budgeting to borrow \$5.06 million in 2016/2017 for the Greater Shepparton Regional Sports Precinct and Shepparton Art Museum.

-13.1.3 Working Capital (\$5.6 million decrease)
+13.1.3 Working Capital (\$8.75 million decrease)